The Mirror Theater Ltd: Acknowledgement by Geraldine Page

 The Trip to Bountiful.
 In her acceptance speech, Page thanked the Mirror Repertory Company.
 The award was presented by fellow MRC member F. Murray Abraham.

-Arts-In-Education, London, and 1990s productions
+Arts In Education, Maine, London, and 1990s productions

-After the death of Artist-in-Residence Geraldine Page in 1987 The Mirror Repertory Company continued with a focus on Arts-in-Education, including celebrated Shakespearean productions within the NYC schools, as well as producing in New York City and London, including the first staging of Lynn Redgrave's Nightingale at the New End Theater.
+After the death of Artist-in-Residence Geraldine Page in 1987 The Mirror Repertory Company continued with a focus on Arts in Education, including celebrated Shakespearean productions within the NYC schools.
+The arts in education program was devised by Sabra Jones and taught by Co-Artistic Director John Strasberg and company member Thomas McAteer, under Jones's guidance.
+With Strasberg working regularly in Europe, McAteer gradually assumed more of the program's running.

+In addition, the company established a summer residency program in order to develop new work, train apprentices and mount new work and revivals.
+The company presented the first American production of Christopher Hampton's Les Liaisons Dangereuse, and a revival of Bernard Pomerance's The Elephant Man in Belfast, ME in 1987-88.
+The productions were directed by Thomas McAteer.
+The company moved its residency to Bar Harbor, ME in 1989, producing Chekhov's The Seagull, directed by original Group Theater member Robert Lewis starring Glynnis O'Connor, and Edna Ferber and George S. Kaufman's Stage Door, directed by John Strasberg.

+Sarah Jane Eigerman ran the company's training program.
+Apprentices from France, Italy, England, Canada, and the United States, came to Belfast and Bar Harbor, where they studied acting, directing, and stage design.
+The apprentices appeared in a play written and directed by Eigerman called "Being, Nothingness & Shopping."

+In the 1980s, Strasberg and Jones ran a theater school called "The Real Stage" in New York City and Paris.
+Eigerman, a founding board member of the Mirror, also founded Franco-American Cinema and Theater (FACT) in Paris.

+The Mirror also produced the first staging of Lynn Redgrave's Nightingale at the New End Theater.
 This production was then moved to Music Center in Los Angeles, where The Mirror was credited, and to Hartford, CT where Jeffrey Richards (August Osage County, among many others) picked it up to produce with The Mirror.
 Eventually, Nightingale was seen at the Manhattan Theater Club.

 In 1989, MRC also began an apprentice program in Bar Harbor, Maine in conjunction with Unity College.
 The program was attended by students from France, Italy, England, Canada, and the United States, where they studied acting, directing, and stage design.